Immigration Law

 Authorized Signature

-An immigrant to the U.S. who does not have permanent resident status should consider the process of adding someone as an authorized signer to their bank accounts.
+An immigrant to the U.S. who does not have permanent resident immigration status should consider the process of adding someone as an authorized cosigner to their bank accounts.
 This lets them act on your behalf and access your money.
-Consider a trusted friend or acquaintance who is a U.S. citizen or green card holder.
+Consider a trusted friend, loved one, or family member with U.S. citizenship or a green card holder.

-This is useful if you were to face deportation proceedings since this person could withdraw your money from the account and distribute it according to your wishes.
-Make sure you have full trust in this person to act on your behalf and carry out your wishes.
+This is useful if you face deportation proceedings, since this person could withdraw money from the account and distribute it according to your wishes.
+Make sure you have full trust that this person will act on your behalf and carry out your wishes.

 Power of Attorney

-There is also the resource of drawing up a power of attorney.
+There is also the resource of drawing up a power of attorney (POA).
 This authorizes a trusted relative, friend, spouse, or acquaintance to manage your finances.
 It is helpful if a situation arises that prevents you from handling your own money, like facing deportation.

 This person would have the authority to withdraw your money from your accounts in the U.S. and transfer it if that is your wish.
 A power of attorney is very advantageous.
 It allows you to specify what kinds of decisions you want to be made on your behalf in exact detail.
 This could include the management of: